 “How are you feeling?”
 Mamede asked when I finished.

 “Good,” he said, and then paused.
 “Uh—maybe you shouldn’t go back down right now.
 I can make some shade up here if you want.
 What do you think?”

 “Okay—give me a few minutes.
 Why don’t you come up and have a drink of water.
 That will make you feel better.”

-I sat on the steering bench, hunched down on my spine.
-Though the barril was right beside me, I knew if I drank any water, I would only throw it back up.
-Glancing forward, I saw Ze standing by the hatch.
-He was holding the empty dishpan while looking down at my pile on the deck.
+Hunched down on the steering bench I took several deep breaths.
+Though the barril was right beside me, I knew if I drank any water right then I would just chuck it up.
+Better to wait.
+Glancing forward I saw Ze standing by the hatch.
+He was holding the empty dishpan, looking down at my puke.

-I didn’t want him to clean up my mess, and neither did he from the flash of relief that briefly crossed his face.
+I didn’t want him cleaning my mess, and neither did he from the flash of relief that briefly crossed his face.
 Gently he set the pan on the icebox lid and then went forward to help Mamede at the tabernacle.

 Still in the hold, João said something from below that I couldn’t make out.

 “Just go back to sleep,” Mamede told him.
 “We’ll be down soon.
 You too, Ze.
 Hand me the sail when you’re down there.”

 Ze glanced back at me one last time to see if I needed anything, shrugged his shoulders and then stepped into the hold.